benjie/tsconfig/README.md

 ### Quick

-My generally preferred options for just bringing up a project quickly, typically used when hacking out a proof of concept or a test case.
+My generally preferred options for just bringing up a **modern** project quickly, typically used when hacking out a proof of concept or a test case.

+**IMPORTANT**: ensure your `package.json` contains `"type": "module"`, or otherwise write your files as `.mts` extension files.

+Outline:

 - Everything in `@tsconfig/node22`
 - Support for `node --experimental-strip-types` as per [the Node.js docs](https://nodejs.org/docs/latest/api/typescript.html#type-stripping)